Roger-luo/2016MCM/projectw/intervention.md

 ## intervention plan
 As shown in our prediction.
 China will suffer from water scarcity in 15 years.
 Therefore we designed an intervention plan to avoid this situation.

-To introduce the natural uncertainty, a normal distributed random variable with variance of
+To introduce the natural uncertainty from environment, a normal distributed random variable with variance of each factor is added to prominent parameters.
+The variance of Ability shows the sensitivity of a given region.

-### Industrial
+### Industry Intervention